exorlive/webwrapper/Readme.md

 * Deployment password for Azure Web App exorlivewebwrapper.scm.azurewebsites.net (https://webwrapper.exorlive.com)
 * Code signing certificate.
 	* This file must exist: "C:\Program Files (x86)\Windows Kits\10\bin\x86\signtool.exe".
 	* Install the code signing certificate "exorlive.pfx" into your personal certificate store (right click on it and select Install and select location "Current User" and "Personal").
-This wiill be used by signtool to sign the assemblies.
+This will be used by signtool to sign the assemblies.
 	* Add the file "exorlive.pfx" into root of the solution folder.
 This is for InstallShields MSI-build.

 ## TODO when publishing: